Print out the entire Chapter 6 from here.Please Note:

 (6.16) What happens if I disagree with the district’s investigation decision?

-You may appeal directly to the CDE for review of the local decision within 15 days after you receive the district’s final written decision.
+You may appeal directly to the CDE for review of the local decision within 30 days of the date of the district’s final written decision.
 [5 C.C.R.
 Sec.
 4632(a).]
+Note that the 30 days start from the date of the decision, not the date you received the decision.

-If CDE finds that the school district failed to address one or more of your issues, it will refer those back to the district for investigation, which should be completed within 20 days.
+If CDE finds that the school district failed to address one or more of your issues, it will refer those back to the district for investigation.
+The school district must investigate the omitted issues and issue an amended report within 20 days.
 [5 C.C.R.
 Sec.
-4632(e).]
+4632(f).]

-The district must forward to CDE a complete copy of its investigation file.
+After the CDE notifies the district of the appeal, the district must forward to CDE a complete copy of its investigation file within 10 days.
 The CDE generally limits its review to the local investigation file, but may contact the parties for further information.
 If the Department finds that the district’s decision is supported by “substantial evidence” and that the district followed proper complaint investigation procedures, it will deny the appeal.
 If the local decision is not supported by substantial evidence or the required procedures were not followed, CDE may send the complaint back to the district for further investigation, or issue a decision based on the evidence in the file, or conduct more investigation itself and issue a decision on the complaint.
 [5 C.C.R.
 Sec.
 4633.]

 If your complaint is about services provided by CCS, you can file a complaint for direct state intervention, as described above, or under the inter-agency dispute resolution procedures.
 Filing complaints under both processes may bring a quicker resolution.
 The inter-agency complaint may be filed with either the Superintendent of Public Instruction (Superintendent) or the Secretary of Health and Human Services (Secretary).
 [California Government Code (Cal.
 Gov. Code) Sec.
 7585(a).]